Lee Vining Ice Rock Climbing

 Lee Vining ice.
 Feb 2008.
 Bard-Harrington out due to fixed leak in water main.
 Rumor has it the pipe might spring another leak sometime soon.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lee Vining Ice:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lee Vining Ice:

 Featured Route For Lee Vining Ice